beyondtheteal/colorcircle/README.md

-# colorcircle
+# colorcircle is an app that can be installed on a Fitbit Versa or Ionic

-A circle that changes color when the screen is tapped.
+A large, centered circle that changes color when the screen is tapped.